 Dima (right) and fellow coop member Joe at the farmers' market, demonstrating hemp oil's excellence as a lustrous beard-grooming product

 Hemp used to be an essential part of our economy: in 1533, King Henry VIII decreed that all landholders set aside part of their farmed land for hemp to satisfy the increased demand for rope and sailcloth for his new navy.
 In Elizabeth I’s reign farmers were fined for not growing it.

 But the tables turned in the 1940s.
 Dima explains “after the second world war, a law came in to restrict hemp production, which benefitted industries like nylon, plastics, paper based on tree pulp – so all the oil-based industries benefitted.
-It’s possible that corporate lobbies prevented industrial hemp growing, using the psycho-active effect as an excuse.”
+It’s possible that corporate lobbies prevented industrial hemp growing, using the psycho-active effect [of THC, an ingredient found in some varieties of the plant] as an excuse.”